 What are the Best Cash Controls for Disbursements?

 Disbursements, or payments, should also have a standardized management procedure.
-Segregation of duties helps internal cash controls for disbursements, both between the employees handling cash receipts and those making payments or disbursements.
+Segregation of duties helps internal cash controls for disbursements between the employees handling cash receipts and those making payments or disbursements.
 Organizations should follow policies around spending and approval limits and authorized approvers.

-Another way to safeguard company disbursements is by requiring multiple approvals for significant transactions from the CEO and board of directors.
+Another way to safeguard company disbursements is by requiring multiple approvals from the CEO and board of directors for significant transactions.
 Aim to use sequential payment numbers to help prevent missing transactions and run a bank reconciliation regularly.

 Other internal controls for managing cash disbursements include the following: